Siyaaan/TheVaultOfCuriosity/Don't Starve's objective as a guide.md

 Don't Starve's main objective is to survive as long as possible.
-However, the steps towards it is not clear as much and is only revealed through countless of deaths
+However, the steps towards it is not clear as much and is only revealed through deaths.